-Funding: When building the five year forecast, assumptions are made about each of the funding sources and how they may change in the coming years.
+Funding: When building the five-year forecast, assumptions are made about each of the funding sources and how they may change in the coming years.
 A range of scenarios can then be used to calculate the anticipated funding available.
-The Authority only has direct control over the level of Council Tax raised each year and the following graph shows the impact on funding of maximum raises against no increases, which could amount to a difference of £5.6m over the next five years.
+The Authority only has direct control over the level of Council Tax raised each year and the following graph shows the impact on funding of maximum raises against no increases, which could rise to £6.1m by 2026/27.

 Expenditure: Assumptions are also made about forecast expenditure.
 The Authority can control some of its costs by managing its budget effectively; other elements are dependent on national drivers such as inflation, superannuation (pension) costs and pay awards.
-Expenditure is shown in the chart below and highlights that 75.5% of our costs are related to employees, meaning that increases in this area can have a significant impact on the budget.
+Expenditure is shown in the chart below and highlights that 77.3% of our costs are related to employees, meaning that increases in this area can have a significant impact on the budget.
 The Capital Programme is also paid for through Revenue funds; a combination of money set aside to pay for historic borrowing, budget provision to fund future capital expenditure and Reserves designated for Capital Use.